 - Review Drexel's computer and software recommendations

 View them on IT's Computers and Software website.

 - Notify Disability Resources

 If you have any physical or learning disabilities, notify Disability Resources.
 Drexel University is committed to providing equal access to its programs and services to qualified students.
-Visit the Office of Disability Resources website for more information.
+Visit the Disability Resources website for more information.